 Throughout my whole life, I never liked wearing clothes, but like most people today I was a prisoner of the textile society.
 This is the same society that dictates who wears what, when, why and how.
-The society that says if you don't wear this and you don't wear that, you're not cool and that demands you express your individuality by looking like everyone else.
+The society that says if you don't wear this and you don't wear that, you're not cool, demanding that you express your unique individuality by looking just like everyone else.
 Don't be the odd one out.
-This is the society that has turned many generations of adults and children into an odd combination of superficial, sex obsessed yet prudish, and have then gone on to turn the human body into a commerical enterprise of sick fetishes.
+It is this society that has turned many generations of adults and children into an odd combination of superficial, sex obsessed yet prudish, and has then gone on to turn the human body into a commercial enterprise of sick fetishes.

 Not long after that, I became a "secret nudist."
 I would go hiking most weekends.
 Usually the same place a couple miles out in the woods, with nothing but my lunch, my bible and a hammock which I would string up between two trees near the creek.
 As soon as I got there the clothes came off and didn't come back on until I started for home.
 There is nothing more peaceful than sitting nude in the middle of a forest near a creek.

-When I moved to Phoenix, I became a home nudist.
+When I moved to Arizona, I became a home nudist.
 My clothes are off about 30 seconds after getting home and they don't see me again until I am getting ready for work the next morning.
-Not only am I comfortable, but the electric bill is cheap in the summers.
+Not only am I comfortable; the electric bill is cheap in the summers.

 Now, I am a nudist advocate.
 From the individuals and families I have met at the Shangri La Ranch, I have seen the wholesome impact it has had on that very small segment of society.